-- 1. The BOCC is authorized to appoint a commission of not less than three (3) and not more than nine (9) to be known as the County Planning Commission (C.R.S.
-30-28-103).
-The BOCC has chosen to appoint seven (7) seated members to three (3) year staggered terms. - 2.
-The members of the PC shall serve without compensation, but shall be reimbursed for travel, mileage, and continuing education expenses authorized by the BOCC; - 3.
-Each member of the PC shall be a full-time resident of Custer County.
-Appointments depend on volunteers making themselves available to serve; - 4.
+- Custer County Zoning Resolution 1351 Plan and Subdivision Regulations and/or changes (rezoning) to the Custer 1352 County Official Zoning Map; 6.
+The PC shall prescribe uniform rules of procedure pertaining to applications, 1353 meetings and issuance of permits: 1354 7.
+The PC shall periodically review the effectiveness of this Zoning Resolution 1355 and initiate amendments or make recommendations for amendments to the 1356 BOCC.
+1357 1358 1359 B. Membership 1360 1361 1.
+The PC shall consist of at least three (3) and not more than nine (9) members appointed by the BOCC (C.R.S § 30-28-103); 1362 2.
+Each member of the PC shall be a full time resident of the County: 1363 3.
+The members of the PC shall serve without compensation, but shall be 1364 reimbursed for travel, mileage, and continuing education expenses authorized 1365 by the BOCC: 1366 1367 4.
+Each member shall be appointed by the BOCC for three (3) years.
+Terms of membership must be staggered.
+Appointments depend on volunteers making 1368 themselves available to serve: 1369 1370 1371 of original appointments; 1372 1373 1374 the PC are ex-officio members of the BZA; 1375 1376 - 5.
+Vacancies shall be filled for unexpired terms in the same manner as in the case - 6.
 In the event there are not enough seated members available to serve, vacant positions should be filled by Associate Members first.
 A maximum of half of the BZA members may also be members of the PC.
-All seated members of the PC are ex-officio members of the BZA; - 5.
-Any member of the PC may be removed for nonperformance of duty or misconduct by a majority vote of the BOCC (C.R.S § 30-28-103(3); - 6.
-In the event of the death, resignation, or removal of any member or associate member before the expiration of his/her term, a successor shall be appointed by the BOCC for the unexpired portion of the member's or Associate Member's term; - 7.
-Upon a permanent vacancy in the seated membership of the PC, the BOCC shall request recommendations from the Chairperson about which of the Associate Members are best qualified to be appointed to fill the vacancy; - 8.
+All seated members of - 7.
+Any member of the PC may be removed for nonperformance of duty or misconduct by a majority vote of the BOCC (C.R.S § 30-28-103(3); - 8.
+In the event of the death, resignation, or removal of any member or associate member before the expiration of his/her term, a successor shall be appointed by the BOCC for the unexpired portion of the member's or associate member's - 9.
+Upon a permanent vacancy in the seated membership of the PC, the BOCC may request recommendations from the Chairperson about which of the associate members are best qualified to be appointed to fill the vacancy; - 10.
 No member of the BOCC may serve on the PC.